mulberrysymbols/mulberry-symbols/docs/README.md

 ## Attribution and citing

-The point of clear attribution is to ensure others can easily access and use the original symbols by following a link provided with your distribution.
-Derived should be equally available and never under more restrictive rights.
+The point of clear attribution is to ensure others can easily access and use the original symbols by following a link provided with your distribution (or physical product).
+Derived symbols must be equally available and never under more restrictive rights.

-If you redistribute the symbols you can easily provide attribution with text similar to this: "Mulberry Symbols by Steve Lee are licenced under the Creative Commons Attribution-ShareAlike 4.0 License.
+If you redistribute the symbols in electronic or physical form you can easily provide attribution with text similar to this: "Mulberry Symbols by Steve Lee are licenced under the Creative Commons Attribution-ShareAlike 4.0 License.
 See https://mulberrysymbols.org for details" or if you have hyperlinks: "[Mulberry Symbols](https://mulberrysymbols.org) by Steve Lee are licenced under [CC BY SA](https://creativecommons.org/licenses/by-sa/4.0/)"

-If you distribute modified or otherwise derived symbols you must provide attribution and also make them available under the same or a compatible licence.
+If you distribute modified or otherwise derived symbols you must also make them available under the same or a compatible licence.

 More details on correctly attributing are available on the [Creative Commons wiki](https://wiki.creativecommons.org/wiki/Recommended_practices_for_attribution).